sveinbjornt/KatSearch/README.md

 **Work in progress**

-Mac app to quickly find files on entire HFS+/APFS volumes using the file system catalog.
+Mac power-user app to quickly find files on entire HFS+/APFS volumes using the file system catalog.

-* Native, modern macOS app
+* Fast, native, modern macOS app
 * Faster than comparable apps with similar functionality
-* Snappy, responsive no-nonsense interface
+* Snappy, responsive no-nonsense interface with all the native bells and whistles
+* Free, open source software
 * Can run with admin privileges to search all files and folders on the system
-* Free, open source software

 ## Downloads